annawees/annawees.github.io/_posts/2017-12-22-crabstuffedpoblanos.markdown

 step2: Slice the shallots.

 image3: <img src="/images/crabstuffedpoblanos3.jpeg"/>
 step3: Place the poblanos and shallots on a baking sheet or roasting pan.
 Broil until the poblanos develop a char, approximately 5-7 minutes.
-Turn them over halfway during cooking.
-<p>Remove the poblanos from the oven and reduce the heat to 350˚.</p>
-<p><i>Keep an eye on the shallots!
-They can burn easily.</i></p>
+Turn them over halfway during cooking. <p>Remove the poblanos from the oven and reduce the heat to 350˚.</p> <p>v<i>Keep an eye on the shallots!
+They can burn easily.</i> </p>

 image4: <img src="/images/crabstuffedpoblanos4.jpeg"/>
 step4: Transfer the poblanos into a bowl and submerge them in cold water to cool them.